This topic describes how to use the Jenkins step in a Harness CD pipeline.

 In Advanced, you can use the following options:

-For Harness to capture Jenkins environment variables, your Jenkins configuration requires the EnvInject Plugin.
-The plugin does not provide full compatibility with the Pipeline plugin.
-See Known Incompatibilities from Jenkins.
+For Harness to capture Jenkins environment variables, your Jenkins configuration requires the EnvInject plugin.
+The plugin does not provide full compatibility with the pipeline plugin.
+Go to known incompatibilities from Jenkins for more information.
 Harness captures certain environment variables from the Jenkins build.